routingblog/arbitration/content/docs/courtcases_and_legal.md

 1. Schwartz, D. (2004).
 Correcting Federalism Mistakes in Statutory Interpretation: The Supreme Court and the Federal Arbitration Act.
 Law and Contemporary Problems, 67(1), 5–54. https://scholarship.law.duke.edu/lcp/vol67/iss1/2 (unread)
 1. Knapp, C. L. (2002).
 Taking Contracts Private: The Quiet Revolution in Contract Law.
 Fordham Law Review, 71(3), 761–798. (unread)

+    {{< details "Knapp - Taking Contracts Private - Conclusion" >}}
+The mandatory arbitration clause is thus sui generis, unlike any other boilerplate provision that a stronger party might impose in a take-it-or-leave-it contract.
+Every other provision-even a choice-of- law or forum selection clause-can at least be tested by some court of law, where the conflicting claims of freedom of contract and freedom from economic oppression can be publicly weighed and assessed.
+Enforcement of the mandatory arbitration clause, however, means that neither the arbitration clause nor any other portion of that adhesion contract can be so tested.
+Left unchecked, mandatory arbitration will effectively "solve" the adhesion contract problem, to be sure, but in much the same way as the Austrians in the 1938 Anschluss solved their Nazi problem: by handing over the keys to the city.
+{{< /details >}}

 ## Blog Post